 Bits Name Description

-[31:4] - served.
+[31:4] - Reserved.

-[3] FI able fault handling interrupts:
+[3] FI Enable fault handling interrupts:

-An interrupt is generated on ras_irpt when a fault occurs
+No interrupt is generated when a fault occurs An interrupt is generated on ras_irpt when a fault occurs

 [2:0] - Reserved

 3.12.3 TBU_ERRSTATUS

 Use the TBU Error Record Primary Syndrome register to find out whether different types of error have occurred on the TBU.